VlachosGroup/nextorch/docs/source/bo/bo_applications.rst

 BO (or kriging) has becoming more popular among scientists and engineers.
-Here, we provide a comprehensive list of its recent applications in engineering and chemistry
+Here, we provide a comprehensive list of its recent applications in engineering and chemistry.

 High Throughput Reactions